ripple/opensource.ripple.com/docs/simpleXRPL/tutorials/cross-custodian-workflows.md

 /**
  * Run a workflow across two custodians.
  *
- * A single client can drive accounts held by different connectors.
-Two ways to
+ * A single client can drive accounts held by different connectors: each vertical
- * sequence work across them:
- *
- *   1. Vertical verbs with `from` — each call routes to the custodian that owns
+ * operation routes automatically to the custodian that owns the account it acts on —
- *      the named account.
-Best for the common case.
+ * named via `from`, or the primary signer by default.
- *   2. `runMultiStep` — commits an ordered (transaction, account) sequence step
- *      by step (no rollback), where steps can target different custodians.
-Best
- *      when the order matters and you want one call site.
  */
-import {
-  PalisadeCustody,
-  RippleCustody,
-  runMultiStep,
-  SimpleXRPL,
-} from 'simplexrpl'
-import type { Transaction } from 'simplexrpl'
+import { PalisadeCustody, RippleCustody, SimpleXRPL } from 'simplexrpl'

 // A common institutional split: the issuer is held in Ripple Custody (governed
 // approvals), the distribution/hot wallet in Palisade.
 One client drives both.